BESTenergytrade/simply/doc/source/matching_strategies.rst

 ====================

 Using the Pay-as-Bid algorithm (found here: :ref:`market`), buyers are able to place bids in the market, alongside the asks placed by sellers.
-At each timestamp, bids are sorted in descending order and asks are sorted in ascending order.
-Each offer is then compared with each bid, if the bid is greater than the ask, the ask and the bid are matched.
+During each time slot, bids are sorted in descending order and asks are sorted in ascending order.
+Each offer is then compared with each bid, if the bid price is greater than the ask price, they are matched (partial matches of varying energy quantities are allowed).

 The table below illustrates the matching of the :ref:`example_scenario`: